World Obstacle: Organization

-The Congress is the General Assembly of the member National Member Federations and the highest authority of World Obstacle.
-The Congress meets annually at a date and venue specified by the Executive Board and is the platform for representation of the needs and interests of the athletes.
+The congress is the general assembly of the member national member federations and the highest authority of World Obstacle.
+The congress meets annually at a date and venue specified by the Executive Board and is the platform for representation of the needs and interests of the athletes.

-World Obstacle's top-level executive branch, the Central Board's role is to supervise the practice of obstacles sports worldwide.
-It is composed of the President, the Secretary-General the Treasurer, the President of each Zone, one representative of each recognized league and two additional representatives from each zone.
+World Obstacle's top-level executive branch, the central boards role is to supervise the practice of obstacles sports worldwide.
+It is composed of the president, the secretary-general, the treasurer, the president of each zone, one representative of each recognized league and two additional representatives from each zone.
 Zone representatives must include at least one female and one athlete, who can be the same person.

-The Executive Committee manages the property and business of World Obstacle.
-The roles and responsibilities of the Executive Committee are to delegate the President and Secretary General to handle routine business and carry out decisions made by Executive Committee.
+The executive committee manages the property and business of World Obstacle.
+The roles and responsibilities of the executive committee are to delegate the president and secretary feneral to handle routine business and carry out decisions made by executive committee.

-The organization of World Obstacle includes the following Commissions: Athletes, Governance, Legal, Medical, Para-athlete, Technical and Women's.
-All Commissions report to the Executive Board, and all Commission members have the right to attend Executive Board meeting.
-It is the responsibility of the members of each of the Commissions to support World Obstacle's efforts to develop Obstacle Sports.
+The organization of World Obstacle includes the following commissions: Athletes, Governance, Legal, Medical, Para-athlete, Technical and Women's.
+All commissions report to the executive board, and all commission members have the right to attend executive board meeting.
+It is the responsibility of the members of each of the Commissions to support World Obstacle's efforts to develop obstacle course racing.

-The organization of World Obstacle includes the following Committees: Development, Ethics, Finance, Masters, Media, Officials, Safe Sport and Technology.
+The organization of World Obstacle includes the following committees: Development, Ethics, Finance, Masters, Media, Officials, Safe Sport and Technology.
 Committees are advisory.
-It is the responsibility of the members of each of the Committees to support World Obstacle's efforts to develop Obstacle Sports.
+It is the responsibility of the members of each of the Committees to support World Obstacle's efforts to develop obstacle course racing.